Olayemi3101/Road-Traffic-Accidents-Analysis/README.md

 ### Road conditions
 - Most accidents and casualties occur on dry roads.
-- Driver behavior has a greater impact on road accidents than road surface conditions.
+- Driver behaviour has a greater impact on road accidents than road surface conditions.
 - Drivers are more cautious on wet or icy roads, resulting to fewer accidents.

-### Junction contol
+### Junction control
 - Give way or uncontrolled junctions had the highest accidents (150,045)
 - Many accidents are linked to missing or inaccurate data of junction control.
 - Controlled junctions with traffic lights or officers have the fewest accidents (460).